MUNGO JERRY NEWS

 Click HERE to listen.

-IT WAS 50 YEARS AGO THIS MONTH: … that Baby Jump, Mungo Jerry’s second maxi-single and of course, became their second consecutive UK number in the last week of February by knocking George Harrison’s My Sweet Lord off the coveted top spot.
+IT WAS 50 YEARS AGO: … that Baby Jump, Mungo Jerry’s second maxi-single and of course, became their second consecutive UK number in the last week of February by knocking George Harrison’s My Sweet Lord off the coveted top spot.
 Baby Jump kept the Mungo sound-a-like rip off The Pushbike Song by The Mixtures from the top of the charts also.
 The Mixtures had also issued a single (and chart hit) of their version of In The Summertime in their native Australia.

 Baby Jump was voted the best UK number one of 1970 on this online blog.